UBC-MDS/programming-in-python-for-data-science/chapters/module1.md

 - Import `pandas` as `pd`.
 - Load in a dataset named `.csv`.
 - Save the dataframe as `hockey_players`.
-- display the first 5 rows of the  dataframe
+- Display the first 5 rows of the  dataframe

 <codeblock id="01_03a">

 - Are you sure you are saving your dataframe as `hockey_players` a
-- are you using `pd.read_csv()`
+- Are you using `pd.read_csv()`

 </codeblock>

 - Now Let's display the column names of `hockey_players` and save it as `columns_hockey`.
 - Save the number of rows `hockey_players` has in a variable called `hockey_rows`.
-- the data frame dimension should be save as `hockey_dim`.
+- The data frame dimension should be save as `hockey_dim`.

 <codeblock id="01_03b">